gitMiguel27/TheSkincarePlace/client/README.md

 ## A ReactJS and Material UI front-end with Ruby on Rails back-end website about skin types, how to treat your skin type, and recommended products!

 My goal with this project is to provide a straightforward manual for treating various skin types.
-The skin types I will focus on are: Dry, Oily, Combination and Normal skin.
+The skin types this project focuses on are: Dry, Oily, Combination and Normal skin.
 This app will be the place where people new to skincare or even experienced people can go to for advice and recommendations.

 As a user YOU can:
 * Switch through different skin types (changes interface/navigates you to new interface)